10 Expert Time Management Tips for Caregivers

 8. Touch it once

-Amy has made a habit of taking care of small tasks right away instead of adding them to her To Do list.
+Amy has made a habit of handling small tasks immediately rather than adding them to her To Do list.
 It’s faster and keeps the list from getting out of hand.

-For example, when a receipt for a medical visit arrives, file, scan, or shred it right away.
+For example, when a medical visit receipt arrives, file, scan, or shred it immediately.

-Similarly, take a couple of minutes to put away clothes, caregiving supplies, or household items right away instead of letting them pile up.
+Similarly, please take a couple of minutes to put away clothes, caregiving supplies, or household items immediately rather than letting them pile up.

 9. Declutter and get organized

 A cluttered environment causes stress and makes it hard to keep on top of things.
-It takes extra time to find things that aren’t put away where they should be.
+It takes extra time to find items that aren’t stored where they should be.

-One option is to do what Amy did and consult with a professional organizer to create a plan that she put into action.
+One option is to follow Amy's example and consult a professional organizer to create a plan she put into action.

-An alternative is to work slowly and steadily to clear up the house, section by section, and use the “touch it once” rule to keep from adding to the overall clutter while you eliminate.
+An alternative is to work slowly and steadily to clear the house, section by section, and use the “touch it once” rule to avoid adding to the overall clutter as you eliminate.

 10. Expect detours